2006 Meijer Indy 300: Background

 The Meijer Indy 300 was the 12th of 14 scheduled open-wheel races for the 2006 IndyCar Series and the seventh edition of the event dating back to 2000.
 It was held on August 13, 2006, in Sparta, Kentucky, United States, at Kentucky Speedway, a four-turn 1.5 mi asphalt tri-oval track which features 14-degree banking in the turns and 4-degree banking in the back stretch, and contested over 200 laps and 300 mi.
 Heading into the race, Marlboro Team Penske driver Hélio Castroneves led the Drivers' Championship with 376 points, and teammate Sam Hornish Jr. was second with 368.
 Target Chip Ganassi Racing drivers Dan Wheldon and Scott Dixon were third and fourth with 359 and 345 points, respectively, and Vítor Meira of Panther Racing was fifth with 320.
 Scott Sharp was the race's defending champion.

 Castroneves, who had taken the championship lead with his win in the preceding Firestone Indy 400, expected the race at Kentucky to be "an exciting show for the fans" because of the track's slimness, which allowed for side-by-side racing.
 Hornish Jr. considered Kentucky to be a difficult track because of its bumpy and slick surface, but looked forward to putting his poor finish at Michigan International Speedway behind him.
 After several misfortunes befell Wheldon and Dixon in the past two races, both drivers were determined to win races and the championship.
 Meira believed he could continue the success that Panther Racing had achieved at Kentucky due to his consistency throughout the season.

 One team made a driver change for the race.
-Sarah Fisher, who hadn't competed in an IndyCar race since the 2004 Indianapolis 500, was chosen to drive the No. 5 car for Dreyer & Reinbold Racing at Kentucky.
+Sarah Fisher, who had not competed in an IndyCar race since the 2004 Indianapolis 500, was chosen to drive the No. 5 car for Dreyer & Reinbold Racing at Kentucky.
 It was previously rumored that Fisher would drive the car in the Firestone Indy 400, though team co-owner Dennis Reinbold shut them down.
 Fisher expressed excitement for her return to the IndyCar Series and was grateful for her fans' support.
 Fisher and Danica Patrick's participation in the race marked the first time since the 2000 Indianapolis 500 in which two female drivers took part in an IndyCar race.